Electronic and Semiconductor Manufacturing

 eSpheres is a spin-out of Solvay, a major chemical manufacturer in the world. eSpheres managers and consultants cumulate decades of experiences in HSE Information management.

-Our services: SAP EH&S Maintenance, SAP EH&S Support, SAP EH&S consulting and our software-as-a-service solution "Compliant-Chemicals" are complementary means and offered to all sectors using or producing chemicals.
+Our services: SAP EH&S Maintenance, SAP EH&S Support, SAP EH&S consulting, our Specialities and our Tools are complementary means and offered to all sectors using or producing chemicals.

 Conflict Mineral regulation joined ROHS as a major regulatory challenge for the Electronic Industry.
 The information flow suppliers -> user -> workers and customers is a key element for the safe use of chemicals.
 This is the core competence of eSpheres.